marklogic-community/pipes/dist_user/README.md

 ## Run from ./dist/DesignerUI

 $ quasar serve --proxy ../proxy_rule.js
+You can also use https with this option --https

 ## For usage demo see: